jamesEmerson112/SDC-Flash/README.md

 # Description

-Developed a fully-functional front-end website that could display millions of products from an existing database.
-You can navigate between different styles of a product, and also create new and/or view existing reviews and questions/answers.
+Developed a fully functional front-end project to connect to an existing database that simulates an e-commerce application.
+Application was created by integrating the code base of each component from a team member to one product.

 ## Components and Contributers